Algorithmic Forecasting of Extreme Heat Waves: Research Design

-Media coverage of the June heat wave was by and large consistent with data from the Community Earth System Model (https:// www.cesm.ucar.edu/), which is not employed in the current analysis.
-All relevant June days were confirmed with the PNW AIRS data used in the analyses to follow.
-The same sources were used to identify the absence of extreme heat waves in manner described shortly.\footnote { The spatial boundaries of an extreme heat wave can be difficult to determine.
+Yet, the spatial boundaries of an extreme heat wave can be difficult to determine.
 One complication is a heat dome responsible can cover many square kilometers and move slowly over time.
 Different fractions of potentially affected grid cells, nominally in the same locale, will fall under the dome from day to day.
-In the case of the PNW June 2021 heat wave, the four-day definition seems to be a reasonable approximation. }
+In the case of the PNW June 2021 heat wave, the four-day definition seems to be a reasonable approximation.

-Figure~\ref{fig:pnw_region} shows the location of our study area: a $12^\circ \times 12^\circ$ region over the northwest U.S. and southeastern Canada.
-For this analysis, we use daily data from these 144 grid cells, each grid cell indexed by location and day.
-The widely varying topography apparent from Figure~\ref{fig:pnw_region} can be associated with very different microclimates that must be taken into account as we proceed.
-Clearly, surface temperatures can be quite dissimilar spatially whether or not there is an extreme heat wave.
-We will later consider similar data from the greater Phoenix area.
+Figure~\ref{fig:pnw_region} shows the location of our study area: a $12^\circ \times 12^\circ$ region over the northwest U.S. and southwestern Canada.
+For our analysis, we use daily data from these 144 grid cells, each grid cell indexed by location and day.
+The widely varying topography is apparent from Figure~\ref{fig:pnw_region}.

 To what should the PNW 2021 heat wave been compared?
-Our research design for the PNW AIRS data is shown in Figure~\ref{fig:Designs_PNW}: the top blue line for the extreme heat wave, the middle blue line for comparison ``Faux Heat Wave 1,'' and the bottom blue line for comparison ``Faux Heat Wave 2.''
-The study units are the same 144 grid cells for the extreme heat wave and both faux heat waves.
-Much of the data for a grid cell can differ depending on the day on which remote sense data were collected.
-(See Table~\ref{tab:variables}.)
+The PNW AIRS curated data structure is shown in Figure~\ref{fig:Designs_PNW}: the top blue line for the extreme heat wave, the middle blue line for comparison ``Faux Heat Wave 1,'' and the bottom blue line for comparison ``Faux Heat Wave 2.''
+The study units are the same 144 grid cells for the extreme heat wave and both faux heat waves; the same 144 grid cells are included within each of these settings.
+For variables not treated as fixed, the data values associated with a grid cell can differ depending on the day on which remotely sensed data were collected.